yasinmiran/iamchat/slides.md

 <div class="flex h-full justify-center items-center">
     <h1 className="text-center relaxed max-w-lg">
-      Real talk
+      Nobody can compete with you at being you.
     </h1>
 </div>

-> Nobody can compete with you at being you.

 ---